angelsophia1/Cut-The-Rope-Replica/README.md

 # Cut-The-Rope-Replica

-This is a Cut the Rope game created by Unity3d.
+This is a Cut the Rope Replica game created by Unity3d.

 Following Brackeys Channel, I have created this project which is similar to the original Cut the Rope game.